Key Stage 3 Curriculum

 The constituents of modern computer systems, binary numbers and the art of the programming together with the consolidation of ICT skills provide the backbone of the curriculum at Key Stage 3.
 Students are provided with the necessary skills to use ICT across the curriculum.
 They are encouraged to understand more about the functions of the key components of a computer system as well as the fundamentals of bit patterns and binary numbers.
 The concepts of abstraction and computation thinking are practised and the vast variety of technologies and coding opportunities including gaming, robotic control and webpage design are provided.
 By the end of Key Stage 3 we aim to have provided students with the skills, knowledge and confidence to study Computer Science or ICT at Key Stage 4.

-In year 7 and 8, students in upper band classes will have the opportunity to study two languages (either Spanish and French or German and French).
-Students in middle band classes will study Spanish.
+In year 7, students will have the opportunity to study two languages, Spanish with French or German.
 At the end of year 8, students will choose which language (or languages) they would like to continue to study for GCSE.
 The GCSE course is a three year course, beginning in year 9.
 Throughout Key Stage 3, students will learn how to talk about themselves, their family, hobbies, where they live, holidays and their school.
 The key grammar concepts covered in Key Stage 3 will form a good basis for them to be able to advance successfully to the more complex grammatical structures required for GCSE.

 The Cotswold School believes that mathematics plays a huge role in everyday life and can open a vast array of career pathways.
 We are proud to offer many exciting opportunities for pupils to fulfil their potential and to broaden / extend their knowledge and enjoyment of mathematics.
 We also feel it is vital for our students to see how mathematics relates to, and in fact underpins, many other curriculum subjects.
 The department is housed in a suite of classrooms that all have interactive whiteboards and we have access to a class set of laptops.
 The use of new technology is seen as important; we look to use ICT whenever it is appropriate to do so and we subscribe to the excellent MyMaths site www.mymaths.co.uk (this offers pupils a great virtual learning environment for use in and out of lessons) to encourage independent learning.
 Mathematics is compulsory for all students from year 7 through to year 11.
 The department operates a setting policy based on ability, prior attainment and understanding within the first half term.
 Students will be taught in their band initially and then set as of October half term.
 We believe this accurate setting helps our students learn at a pace best suited to their ability and helps promote confidence.
 These sets are reviewed each term and changes are made to ensure individual students are in the correct group to allow them to make their best progress.
 In year 7 and 8 students will complete a very wide variety of study encompassing topics from all sections of the new Key Stage 3 curriculum including number, algebra, shape and space and statistics.
 Pupils are encouraged to work independently and collaboratively in order to improve their problem solving skills and their ability to communicate their knowledge to others.
 These skills are vital in the new GCSE syllabus.
 The students are assessed on a regular basis to monitor their progress.
 If a student is struggling, additional support will be put in place to help.